Payment Gateway Overview

 - Hostnames & DNS conventions - Hosted

-*.payment-gateway.applayout, env variables, registry hosts. - Self-Hosted Installation — Install the stack with Docker Compose, required domains, license registry access, activation, and updates.
+*.payment-gateway.applayout and deployment hostname variables. - Self-Hosted Installation - Install the stack with Docker Compose, required domains, activation, and updates.

 - Quick Start - Set up your first hosted checkout flow.